What are Derivatives?

 Although derivatives traded on the exchanges generally go through a thorough due diligence process, some of the contracts traded over-the-counter do not include a benchmark for due diligence.
 Thus, there is a possibility of counter-party default.

-We hope you enjoyed reading CFI’s explanation of derivatives.
-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ designation for financial analysts.
+CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)® designation for financial analysts.
 From here, we recommend continuing to build out your knowledge and understanding of more corporate finance topics such as: